 If Contractor desires to add amendments to the materials to be Composted, Contractor shall present a written plan to the WPWMA describing Contractor’s proposal in detail, including any technical aspects of the proposal requested by the WPWMA.
 Contractor shall not add amendments to the materials to be Composted until each of the following conditions is satisfied: (1) receipt of the WPWMA’s advance written approval of Contractor’s plan, which may be withheld in the WPWMA’s sole and absolute discretion, (2) the completion of any required CEQA analysis and review, and (3) the obtaining of any required permit modifications and approvals by the applicable regulatory agencies.

 Contractor shall be responsible for marketing or arranging for the beneficial reuse of all Compost, mulch and wood chips produced by Contractor at the Organics Processing Area.
+WPWMA may require Contractor to market materials to preferred vendors at the average per ton or per yard sales prices of the previous three (3) months.

 Inert Materials Processing Area

 Contractor shall receive and Process for Recycling all Inert Materials and soil delivered by Customers, the Landfill contractor or Contractor directly to the Inert Materials Processing Area.
 Contractor shall establish the location of the Inert Materials Processing Area and shall confine the area to no more than one (1) acre of receiving area and four (4) acres of stockpiling, Processing and Processed materials storage area for a total of five (5) acres.
-Contractor shall process and market inert materials such that receiving areas, storage areas, processing and marketing areas remain within the space allocated by the WPWMA.
+Contractor shall process and market Inert Materials and soil such that receiving areas, storage areas, processing and marketing areas remain within the space allocated by the WPWMA.
 Contractor may, if agreed to by the WPWMA, rent additional space annually from the WPWMA, to the extent a mutually agreeable price is agreed upon.
-Contractor shall be responsible for maintaining a spotter at all times material is received that is within visual and vocal range of the inert material customers.
+Contractor shall be responsible for maintaining a spotter at all times material is received that is within visual and vocal range of the Inert Material and soil customers.
 Contractor shall review tonnage and traffic data quarterly and maintain a receiving area greater than the maximum daily traffic count for the applicable season of the year.
-Inert Materials so Processed shall be deemed Recycled, and therefore count towards Contractor’s achievement of the applicable guaranteed minimum recycling level, provided that the delivered material does not contain more than one percent (1%) by volume of Contaminants.
+Inert Materials recovered by Contractor from Municipal Solid Waste or Construction and Demolition Debris shall count towards Contractor’s achievement of the applicable guaranteed minimum recycling level, provided that the delivered material does not contain more than one percent (1%) by volume of Contaminants.
 Inert Materials delivered to the Inert Processing Area by any Customer other than the Landfill contractor or Contractor and subsequently Processed by Contractor shall count towards Contractor’s achievement of the C&D Guaranteed Minimum Recycling Level in so far as the Recycling of said Inert Materials qualify towards achievement of the material diversion requirements of the California Green Building Standards Code, California Code of Regulations, Title 24, Part 11 or applicable CalRecycle regulations.

 Publicly Hauled Waste Tipping Area